EDPConsulting/n8n-queue-render/README.md

 8. Wait a minute for your instance to update
 9. Enjoy !

-This instance will be free for 90d, then you need to pay 7$/mo for the database.

-Created by Antoine Deschamps for La Machine.
+Created by Antoine Deschamps for SalesTouch.
 Inspired by ready4mars.